meilisearch/documentation/learn/core_concepts/documents.md

 A field may also possess **[field properties](/reference/features/field_properties.md)**.
 Field properties determine the characteristics and behavior of the data added to that field.

-At this time, there are two field properties: [<clientGlossary word="searchable" />](/reference/features/field_properties.md#searchable-fields) and [<clientGlossary word="displayed" />](/reference/features/field_properties.md#displayed-fields).
+At this time, there are two field properties: [searchable](/reference/features/field_properties.md#searchable-fields) and [displayed](/reference/features/field_properties.md#displayed-fields).
 A field can have one, both, or neither of these properties. **By default, all fields in a document are both displayed and searchable.**

 To clarify, a field may be: